Terrorists Shell Localities In Syrias Idlib, Aleppo Provinces - Reconciliation Center - UrduPoint

 Terrorists Shell Localities In Syria's Idlib, Aleppo Provinces - Reconciliation Center

-MOSCOW (UrduPoint News / Sputnik - 30th July, 2020) The Hayat Tahrir al-Sham terrorist group (formerly known as Jabhat al-Nusra, banned in Russia) has attacked settlements in Syria's provinces of Idlib and Aleppo, Guard Lt.
-Col. Vladimir Marandidov, deputy head of the Russian Defense Ministry's center for Syrian reconciliation, said at a briefing.
+MOSCOW (UrduPoint News / Sputnik - 05th August, 2020) The Hayat Tahrir al-Sham terrorist group (formerly known as Jabhat al-Nusra, banned in Russia) has attacked settlements in Syria's provinces of Idlib and Aleppo, Rear Adm.
+Alexander Shcherbitsky, the head of the Russian Defense Ministry's center for Syrian reconciliation, said at a briefing.

-"We have registered three attacks on the settlements of Mellaja, Hazzarin in the province of Idlib, Bala in the province of Alepo from the direction of the positions of the Jabhat al-Nusra organization," Marandidov said.
+"We have registered two attacks on the settlements of Urum al-Kubra in the province of Aleppo, and Mellaja in the province of Idlib from the direction of the positions of the Jabhat al-Nusra organization," Shcherbitsky said.

+The Russian military police conducted patrols in the provinces of Aleppo, Raqqa and Hasakah.